Energy, Environmental ＆ Chemical Engineering

-Vice Dean for Education & Associate Professor
+Vice Dean for Education & Professor

 Professor Turner's research primarily focuses on air quality characterization and management with emphasis on field measurements and data analysis to support a variety of applications in the atmospheric science, regulation and policy, and health studies arenas.
 His current and recent research has been funded by the National Institutes of Health, United States Environmental Protection Agency, Airport Cooperative Research Program of the Transportation Research Board, and ConocoPhillips.